 Getting Around Kotor

-We aren’t keen on driving abroad, but renting a car can often save time and money (especially when traveling with more than two people) – and a car rental allows for greater discovery.
-Before starting your search, use our Best Tips for Car Rentals.
+We aren’t keen on driving in the Balkans, but renting a car can often save time and money, especially when traveling with more than two people.
+A car rental also allows for greater discovery.
+Before starting your search, be sure to read our Top Tips for Car Rentals.

 Where To Stay in Kotor